kRapaille/LeagueOfLegendsAPI/README.md

 **Note** : By default the library doesn't check for the rate limit.
 But if you want to wait when you reach it, set the third paramater in the LeagueAPI constructor to true.

+## Notes

+- If your visual studio puts in red some methods from the API.
+Please, unload and reload your project from the solution.
+- If something doesn't work or isn't up to date.
+Please, check if there is any available updates on NuGet.
+If it still doesn't work, [create an issue](https://github.com/XeeX/LeagueOfLegendsAPI/issues/new).

 ## Status

 #### Dev